ShanekaWalker/Web-Inventory-App-Final/README.md

 *160-176 - added 2 tests(min/max inventory)

-Task J - Remove the class files for any unused validaotors in order to clean up your code
+Task J - Remove the class files for any unused validators in order to clean up your code
+- deleted part validator never used, so deleted it.